in-toto/attestation/README.md

 artifact IDs, while another requires an "and."
 This difference would add complexity and confusion.

-## Backwards Compatibility

-Once the policy engine is updated to support new-style attestations, any attestation of type "https://in-toto.io/Link/v1" will be supported by existing layouts.

-## Security

-## Infrastructure Requirements

-## Testing

-## Prototype Implementation

-## References

-## Open Questions

 ## Footnotes

 \[1]: The `expected_command` is only a warning, and `inspections` require